alexanderswift/public-gigacom/Ice_Cream_and_Unicorns.md

 Prior to GigaComm enabling the building the available options are either a NBN retail service provider or TPG Fibre to the Building and from the MDF room to my unit it's an estimated 220 to 250 meters of 4core 26AWG copper cable and a single RJ11 (phone socket).
 Not great choices for low latency Gigabit Internet so I asked the  NBN for a FttP quote 🙅‍♂️.
 That's a big fat NOPE and in my opinion that's an unethical amount of money for a building that already has NBN FttB and it's a lot on money for a consumer to pay, it's almost like I was taking the hit for an MDF room upgrade and optic fibre cable for all my neighbours needless to say NBN can jog-on🏃‍♂️.

-At this stage I thought I was stuck with FttB providers an in that case, it's my opinion that Aussie Broadband came out tops in research and recommendations from friends/colleagues (if I had to choose FttB).
+At this stage I thought I was stuck with FttB providers and in that case, it's my opinion that Aussie Broadband came out tops in my research and recommendations from friends/colleagues and if I had to choose FttB i'd happliy do so.

+##### So whats this Internet speed = distance/time and the beer truck analogy (optional read)?

-      Oh maybe now is the time to explain my perspective on **internet speed = distance/time**.
+    Oh maybe now is the time to explain my perspective on internet speed = distance/time.
 I promise I'll try be succinct with this using the beer truck analogy, for this example the beer truck is...
       - limited to 100kph,
       - can carry 33,600 bottles of amber nectar,
-      - it's 100km between you and the brewery aka about 1hr away.
+      - it's 150km between you and the brewery aka about 90min away.

     It's just an analogy but a brewery produces the amber nectar in great volumes and theres pubs & bottle shops that a distribute it for consumption in smaller amounts 'please drink responsibly'.

-      Thus if you could imagine the journey a single 6-pack has taken to on its way to you it involves packing four 6-packs into a slab, then packing 70 slabs onto 20 pallets and all 20 pallets are loaded onto the beer truck at the brewery.
-Then the truck is unloaded at the pubs & bottle shops to be efficient due to the beer truck operating costs they want to mutually agree a delivery frequency and time slots between the brewery, pubs & bottle shops so the cost of delivering 6 or 33,600 bottles of amber nectar is bottles is efficient and costs less per bottle delivered.
+    Thus if you could imagine the journey a single 6-pack has taken to on its way to you it involves packing four 6-packs into a slab, then packing 70 slabs onto a pallets and you can fit about 20 pallets on my beer truck.
+All these pallets are loaded onto the beer truck at the brewery and driven to pubs & bottle shops because it would be queues arounf the block if you all headed to the brewery to pickup your 6-packs.
+So to be efficient due to the beer truck operating costs they want to mutually agree a delivery frequency and time slots between the brewery, pubs & bottle shops so the cost of delivering 33,600 bottles of amber nectar is bottles is efficient and costs less per bottle delivered.

-  As we know frequency is generally defined as the number of cycles which occur in a given interval of **time**, lots of delivery cycles (more beer trucks, more costs) could deliver more amber nectar in 1 hour but the brewery is still 100km away.
-Building another brewery closer to me would reduce the **distance** but could also be very expensive so generally we all agree to share the beer truck and wait (latency).
+    As we know frequency is generally defined as the number of cycles which occur in a given interval of **time**, lots of delivery cycles (more beer trucks) could deliver more amber nectar per 90min window of time but your costs will increase due to needing more beer trucks and the brewery is still 150km away.
+Building another brewery closer to me would reduce the **distance** but building a brewery isn't cheap so generally we all agree to share the beer truck and wait **latency**.

-Early GigaComm Scepticism:

-The network & tech enthusiast in me obviously upgraded the iPhone when Telstra 5G was launched and thus experienced an oddity that my mobile internet is faster than fixed-line internet 🤷‍♂️ and about par on latency tipping in favour of the fixed-line.
+The network & tech enthusiast in me obviously upgraded the iPhone when Telstra 5G was launched and thus my mobile internet is 4x faster than my fixed-line internet 🤷‍♂️ and latency is about par on but on both latency is variable.
 I've also seen via technology news sites the auctions of the mmWave (pronounced as millimetre wave) 5G spectrum has completed, well network providers have paid all that money so someone must be selling a short-range (distance), high-frequency (time) network technology that delivers higher speeds.

+### Early GigaComm Scepticism:

 Researching who and whats available I discovered what looks like a smaller but experienced & growing company who are combining mmWave and optical fibre technology to build "a network built for the Gigabit Age".